cosmicdeveloper-lab/CosmoTrade/README.md

 **Moving Average Exponential Crossovers:**
 Cross: 50=200

+**M & W patterns**

+**Head and shoulders pattern**

+**RSI & Hanging man & Fibonacci levels**
+When the price is at a Fibonacci level, the last candle is a hanging man, and the RSI is either overbought or oversold

 > ⚠️ **Disclaimer:** This bot is for informational purposes.
 Always conduct independent market analysis before trading.